Superlend/superkat/docs/whitepaper.md

 ### Roles

-Governance over the aggregation layer vault can be granularly managed.
+Governance over the yield aggregator vault can be granularly managed.
 Both fully ungoverned or completely governed are both easily achieved through access control management.
-An Euler aggregation layer can have different managers each serving a specific role.
+A Yield Aggregator can have different managers each serving a specific role.
 Setting up the vaults can be set in a manner which makes sure no entity is able to take user funds from the vault.
 Each role has their own specific `Admin role`, the holder of the Admin role can assign the role.
 The `Default Admin` role has ownership of all other admin roles.

 - Default Admin: